 There are numerous ways a customer may want to get in touch with your business.
 Some will want instant assistance, whether that means an online live chat or over the phone.
 Some will be less urgent and can deal with sending an email, and some may want to comment or leave a note.

 Within the world of business, problems are unfortunately inevitable, and you will have customers seeking a speedy resolution.
-However, if a customer has to call your company, go through multiple branches of your telephone network only to get passed around from person to person it will only make them more frustrated.
+However, if a customer has to call your company or go through multiple branches of your telephone network only to get passed around from person to person, it will only make them more frustrated.

 “One of the best strategies you can implement is making sure that problems within your business are capable of being solved at the first point of contact that a customer makes with you, whether this is over the phone, via live chat, or email.
 Get problems solved quickly and effectively,” explain Ben Harper, a business writer at Australia2Write and Write My X.